Ordinary People

 been given.

-From "Point Counter Point" by K. Bradford Brown, published by Lifetimes Press, 1988.
-Page 153
+From "Point Counter Point" by K. Bradford Brown,

-Brad was one of the founders of the programme which is now called More To Life, and a dear friend who is sadly missed.
+Brad was one of the founders of the programme which is now called

 Downloading "Ordinary People"

-• The sheet music as a PDF file
+- The sheet music as a

-• A MIDI file of the song (no words, of course)
+- A MIDI file of the song

-• The whole song as a Mozart file.
-If you download the free Mozart viewer (Windows only) you can use it to view, print, and play the song.
+Mozart viewer (Windows only) you can use it to view, print, and

 On The Edge